 Walkaide or ODFS Dropped Foot Stimulator used for foot drop as a result of cerebral palsy (CP), multiple sclerosis (MS), traumatic brain injury (TBI), stroke (CVA), or an incomplete spinal cord injury.

-Microcurrent Electrical Nerve Stimulation (MENS), including frequency-specific microcurrent (FSM) is considered investigational.
+Microcurrent Electrical Nerve Stimulation (MENS), including frequency-specific microcurrent (FSM) are considered investigational for all indications.

 FES and NMES are investigational for all other indications, including but not limited to the following: